wictorstenseke/htk-tennis-court/feature-backlog.md

 ---

 ## 14. Edit existing bookings
-**Status:** [Planned]
+**Status:** [Implemented]

 **Description**
 As a logged-in player, I want to edit my existing bookings to change the time or date if needed.

 **Acceptance Criteria**
-1. Only the player who booked the time sees an "Edit" button.
+1. ✅ Only the player who booked the time sees an "Edit" button.
-2. Edit opens a modal with current booking details pre-filled.
+2. ✅ Edit opens a modal with current booking details pre-filled.
-3. Overlap validation prevents editing to times that conflict with other bookings.
+3. ✅ Overlap validation prevents editing to times that conflict with other bookings (excludes current booking from overlap check).
-4. Only involved players can edit the booking.
+4. ✅ Only involved players can edit the booking.
-5. Security rules ensure only authorized players can perform edits.
+5. ✅ Security rules ensure only authorized players can perform edits.
-6. UI updates immediately after successful edit.
+6. ✅ UI updates immediately after successful edit.

 ---

 ## 15. Opponent support in bookings
-**Status:** [Planned]
+**Status:** [Planned - Backend Partially Implemented]

 **Description**
 As a player, I want to optionally add an opponent to my booking so others can see who I'm playing with.

+**Backend Implementation Status**
+✅ Backend infrastructure is already in place:
+- `opponentUserId` field exists in Booking type and can be stored/updated
+- Security rules support `opponentUserId` field (users can edit bookings where they are the opponent)
+- `getInvolvedBookings()` function queries bookings where user is creator OR opponent
+- `canEditBooking()` checks if user is creator or opponent
+- `createBooking()` and `updateBooking()` support `opponentUserId` parameter

+**Remaining Work**
+❌ UI implementation needed:
+- Add opponent selection field to BookingModal
+- Display opponent information in booking lists ("Player 1 vs Player 2" format)
+- Allow opponent selection when editing existing bookings

 **Acceptance Criteria**
 1. Booking modal includes optional "Opponent" field.